Coronavirus St Martin

-- Passengers arriving from Moderate and High Risk countries are also obliged to show proof of a negative COVID-19 RT-PCR test.
+- Passengers arriving from High Risk countries are also obliged to show proof of a negative COVID-19 RT-PCR test.
 The test must be performed within 120 hours before departure to St Maarten (last leg in case of connecting flights).
+Alternatively, travelers originating from high risk countries can do an antigen test for the SARS-COV-2 virus within 48 hours prior to departure to Sint Maarten.
+Only the following antigen tests are approved: the Becton Dickinson (BD) Veritor Plus, the Abbott Panbio, the Abott BinaxNow and the Roche/SD Biosensor F antigen tests.
 The original test results must be uploaded for processing as soon as possible as part of the EHAS application procedure.
 Processing takes 6-8 hours.
 Children aged under 10 years old are exempt from testing.

 - If health authorisation is pre-approved, you will receive a (printable) authorisation via email, which must be presented to the health and immigration authorities upon arrival.
 You may also be asked to show the original PCR test result.